caleb1711/codingclub1/README.md

 # The Login Button
 It offers the members or new Visitors the chance to sign - in or sign - up with a single click on the Login Button.
-The Login Button was created with Javascripts addEventList, querySelector etc which pops up the Loggin Button, once click on it, giving the User the possibility to sign - in or sign - up
+The Login Button was created with Javascripts addEventList, querySelector etc which pops up the Loggin Button, once click on it, giving the User the possibility to sign - in or sign - up.
+The input type email and password Required, insist the User fill in the blank spaces with the required Information